 Rheta De Vries examines the difference between Piaget`s and Montessori`s theories.

 He says that Montessori presents concepts in a discontinuous way.
-For example, she doesn't teach "this car is red," "this pencil is red" instead of saying "this one is red."
+For example, she doesn't say, "This car is red," or "This pencil is red," instead of saying, "This one is red."

-Children have to learn by themselves that items are colorful.
-In comparison, Piaget focuses in the "development on balancing" process (1991:158-159).
+Children have to learn for themselves that items are colorful.
+In comparison, Piaget focuses on the "development of balancing" process (1991:158-159).

 Third, Kilpatrick feels that there is not enough opportunity for self-expression in Montessori.

-Montessori Movement in India In 1922, when Benito Mussolini came to power in Italy, he found Montessori Schools an advantage for the nation and asked Maria Montessori to follow Nazi norms.
+Montessori Movement in India In 1922, when Benito Mussolini came to power in Italy, he found Montessori schools to be an advantage for the nation and asked Maria Montessori to follow Nazi norms.

 Montessori, the strong lady she was, left for Spain.
 The loss of Montessori led to the closing of all Montessori schools in Italy.
-Very soon Spain was engulfed in the Spanish Civil War, and then evacuated to the Netherlands.
-There was a threat of another war around that time in the Netherlands when an invitation to travel to India was received (Indian Montessori Foundation, nd: Introduction).
+Very soon, Spain was engulfed in the Spanish Civil War, and then evacuated to the Netherlands.
+There was a threat of another war around that time in the Netherlands when an invitation to travel to India was received (Indian Montessori Foundation, and: Introduction).

 Best Online Teacher Training Courses